cometapp/engine/content/article3/main.md

 ## Region-based Fully Convolutional Network (R-FCN)
 Fast and Faster R-CNN methodologies consist in detecting region proposals and recognize an object in each region.
-The Region-based Fully Convolutional Network (R-FCN) released by [J. Dai and al. (2016)](https://arxiv.org/pdf/1605.06409.pdf) is a model with fully connected convolutional layers allowing complete backpropagation for training and fastest inferences.
+The Region-based Fully Convolutional Network (R-FCN) released by [J. Dai and al. (2016)](https://arxiv.org/pdf/1605.06409.pdf) is a model with fully connected convolutional layers allowing complete backpropagation for training and fast inferences.
 The authors have merged the two basic steps in a single model to take into account simultaneously the object detection (location invariance) and its position (location variance).

 A 101-layers [ResNet](https://arxiv.org/pdf/1512.03385.pdf) model takes the initial image as input.
 The last layer outputs features maps, each one is specialized in the dectection of a category at a precise location.
 For example, one features map is specialized in the detection of a cat at the top-right of the image, another one is specialized in the detection of a banana at the bottom-left of the image and so on.
 These features maps are called **position-sensitive score maps** because they take into account the spatial localisation of a particular object.
-A fully-connected layer associated to the position-sensitive score maps creates a **score bank** of size k^2(C+1), with k*k the shape of the spatial grid describing relative positions and C the the number of object categories.
+A fully-connected layer associated to the position-sensitive score maps creates a **score bank** of size (MATH?)k^2(C+1), with k*k the shape of the spatial grid describing relative positions and C the the number of object categories.

 A Region Proposal Network (RPN) layer is computed to detect the Region of Interest (RoI) using features maps of ResNet model as input.
-The selected RoIs are reduced in a shape of k*k for each features map, each one of these region is related to a score in the score bank.
+The selected RoIs are reduced in a shape of kxk for each features map, each one of these regions is related to a score in the score bank.
 A kxk matrix grouping a specific part of each features maps for a given local region is aggregated to have a score for each class using the score bank.
-The final vector of the aggregate scores is used as input of a softmax to compute the probabilities to detect an object.
+The final vector of the aggregated scores is used as input of a softmax to compute the probabilities to detect an object.
 Thus, a given kxk region in the features maps is linked to the object the most likely to be detected.

 ![41_R_FCN_blog](41_R_FCN_blog.PNG)*The input image feeds a ResNet model to produce features maps.
 A RPN model detects the Region of Interests and a score is computed for each region to determine the most likely object if there is one.
 Source: [J. Xu's Blog](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)*

 The concept is difficult to visualize, [J. Dai and al. (2016)](https://arxiv.org/pdf/1605.06409.pdf) have detailed an example displayed bellow.
-The figures shows the reaction of a R-FCN model specified in the baby detection.
+The figures show the reaction of a R-FCN model specified in baby detection.
 For a RoI in the center of the image in the Figure 3, the subregions in the features maps are specific to the patterns associated to a baby.
 Thus they vote for "yes, there is a baby at this location".
 In the Figure 4, the RoI is shifted to the right and it is no longer center on the baby.
-The subregions in the features maps are not agree on the baby detection, thus they vote "no, there is no baby at this location".
+The subregions in the features maps are not agreed on the baby detection, thus they vote "no, there is no baby at this location".

 ![42_baby_ex](42_baby_ex.PNG)*Source: [J. Xu's Blog](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)*